onflow/nft-storefront/docs/documentation.md

 Complete transaction can be viewed [here](https://github.com/onflow/nft-storefront/blob/main/transactions/sell_item.cdc).

-`saleCut` only supports a single receiver type because the beneficiary of saleCut cannot receive different currency as the royalty or a general sale percentage cut.
-To resolve this, we recommend using the [FungibleTokenSwitchboard](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleTokenSwitchboard.cdc) contract.
-It defines a generic receiver for fungible tokens so a user can always provide their generic receiver, regardless of what fungible token they want.
-The switchboard will manage the routing of funds to the respective vault.
-Read more about this [here](https://github.com/onflow/flow-ft#fungible-token-switchboard).
+`saleCut` only supports a single token receiver type and therefore beneficiaries of a saleCut can also only receive the token type used for the purchase.
+To support different token types for saleCuts we recommend using the [FungibleTokenSwitchboard](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleTokenSwitchboard.cdc) contract.
+The contract defines a generic receiver for fungible tokens which itself handles routing of tokens to the respective vault for that token type.
+Learn more about this [here](https://github.com/onflow/flow-ft#fungible-token-switchboard).

 ## Enabling marketplace commissions for NFT sales

-`NFTStorefrontV2` introduces the commissions on trade to incentivize the listing's facilitator (i.e Marketplaces , dapps).
-Commission & commission receivers are set during the listing creation, and only one of the commission receivers, i.e. `marketplaceAddress` can take away to commission after the fulfilment of the listing.
-However, if a user wants to create a p2p listing, then the user can set commission receivers as `nil`.
-At the same time, the commission will be available to anyone for grabs.
-If the buyer of the NFT and `commissionRecipient` is the same, then the commission can act as the discount.
+`NFTStorefrontV2` enables optional commissions on trades for marketplaces which require it as a condition to list a NFT for sale.
+Commission & commission receivers are set by the seller during initial listing creation.
+At time of purchase the commission amount is paid once only to the commission receiver matching the marketplace receiver address which facilitated the sale.

+For NFT listings in marketplaces which don't require commission, commission receivers can be set as `nil`.
+Setting the buyer of the NFT and `commissionRecipient` to the same has the effect of applying a discount for the buyer.

 ![scenario_2](https://user-images.githubusercontent.com/14581509/190966499-c176203f-b6a6-4422-860f-1bf6f2bcdbb6.png).